-Caitriona joined the Trinity Long Room Hub as Institute Manager in 2012.
-She works closely with the Director on the development and implementation of the Institute’s strategic policies, programmes and initiatives.
-She is responsible for the financial management of the Institute, its governance and reporting, communications and public relations strategy, human resources and overall day to day operations.
-She is also Programme Manager of the Institute’s visiting fellowship programme (2017-20) co-funded by the European Commission’s Horizon 2020 Marie Sklodowska Curie Actions.
+Caitriona joined the Trinity Long Room Hub in 2012.
+She works closely with the Director on the development and implementation of the Institute’s strategic programmes and initiatives and is responsible for its financial management, governance and reporting, communications, human resources and overall day-to-day operations.

 Maureen Burgess, Research Programme Officer

 Maureen Burgess has been the research programme officer (RPO) in the Trinity Long Room Hub since autumn 2013.
 Her main role is to help staff affiliated to the Trinity Long Room Hub schools to identify and apply for competitive research funding.
 Before working in the Trinity Long Room Hub, Maureen worked in research funding administration roles in the Higher Education Authority (HEA) and the Irish Research Council for Humanities and Social Sciences (now the Irish Research Council).